jncc/scottish-lidar/README.md

 `scotland-gov-lidar-phase-1-dtm` the OGC product has a corresponding product name

 The List page can also be filtered to e.g. a group by querystring value e.g. `lidar/phase-1`.
 This is client-side filter of the collections lookup.
-(By the way, the server-side alternative would be `GET search/collection/scotland-gov/lidar/phase-1/*`)
+(As an aside, the server-side alternative would be `GET search/collection/scotland-gov/lidar/phase-1/*`)

-    GET search/product
+The map screen needs to know which collections are currently matching bbox:

-Map page needs to know which collections are currently matching bbox:
+    POST search/product/countByCollection

-    `POST search/collectionscontainingproducts` // or whatever it's called exactly {
+        {
             footprint
             spatial-op
-            [collection1,collection2]
+            [collection1, collection2]
         }
 Returns [(collection-name, count)]

-Note: Will need to send all collections from the in-memory collection list.
+Note: We need to send all collections from the in-memory collection list.

 Future home page summary stats?
 Could use collectionscontainingproducts with the maximal bounding box to get all collections and their product count.